KFTK-FM

+KFTK-FM (97.1 MHz) is a commercial radio station licensed to Florissant, Missouri, and serving the Greater St. Louis area.
+It airs a talk radio format and is owned by Audacy, Inc. The studios are on Olive Street in downtown St. Louis.

+KFTK-FM is a Class C1 station.
+It has an effective radiated power (ERP) of 100,000 watts, the maximum for most stations.
+The transmitter is on Magdalen Lane in O'Fallon.
+Besides a standard analog transmission, KFTK-FM broadcasts using HD Radio technology, carrying the Infinity Sports Network on its HD2 digital subchannel.
+KFTK-FM is available online via Audacy.com.

+Programming

-KFTK-FM (97.1 MHz) is a commercial talk radio station licensed to Florissant, Missouri.
-Owned by Audacy, Inc., KFTK-FM services the Greater St. Louis metropolitan area, and is the local affiliate for several nationally syndicted programs: The Brian Kilmeade Show; The Dana Loesch Show; Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal.
+KFTK-FM specializes in conservative talk.
+It has mostly local shows on weekdays during the day, with Marc Cox in mornings, Annie Frey in early afternoons and Mark Reardon in late afternoons.
+The rest of the weekday schedule is nationally syndicated programs: Brian Kilmeade and Friends, Fox Across America with Jimmy Failla, The Dana Loesch Show, Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal.

+Weekends focus on specialty topics, including money, health, guns and home improvement.
+Some shows are paid brokered programming.
+Syndicated shows include Our American Stories with Lee Habeeb, The Guy Benson Show and Markley, Van Camp and Robbins.
 Most hours begin with an update from Fox News Radio.

-The KFTK-FM studios are on Olive Street in St. Louis, while the station transmitter is in nearby O'Fallon.
-Besides a standard analog transmission, KFTK-FM broadcasts using HD Radio technology, carrying CBS Sports Radio on its HD2 digital subchannel.
-KFTK is available online via Audacy.

 History

 Early years

-The station originally signed on the air in 1977, as KSCF.
-The call letters stood for St. Charles and Florissant.
+The station signed on the air on April 15, 1977.Broadcasting & Cable Yearbook 2010 page D-325.
+Retrieved March 7, 2025.
+Its call sign was KSCF, which stood for St. Charles and Florissant.
 The station featured a middle of the road/easy listening format.
 One of the original owners was Harlan "Grant" Horton, a longtime St. Louis broadcaster at KSD, WRTH, KMOX, KXOK and WEW.
 The sign on of 97.1 caused KADI-FM to move from its original frequency of 96.5 to 96.3 to accommodate the new radio station.

-Adult contemporary (1980-1989)
+Adult contemporary (1980–1989)

-In 1980, after the KCFM call letters were dropped by 93.7, they were picked up by 97.1, and the station aired an adult contemporary format until November 1985, when the call letters would change once again to KLTH "K-Lite 97", with a soft adult contemporary format.
-KLTH gradually segued into a format called "new adult contemporary", an early predecessor to the smooth jazz format, and re-branded as "Breeze 97".
+In 1980, after the KCFM call letters were dropped by 93.7, they were picked up by 97.1, and the station aired an adult contemporary format.
+Then in November 1985, the call letters were changed once again.
+They became KLTH "K-Lite 97", with a soft adult contemporary format.
+KLTH gradually segued into a format called "new adult contemporary" (NAC), a forerunner of smooth jazz.
+The station was re-branded as "Breeze 97".

 Top 40 (1989–1992)

-On August 2, 1989, the station was sold once again, and the new owners flipped the station to Top 40 as "Hot 97" with the call letters KHTK.
-The Top 40 format ended when then-rival WKBQ was briefly under lease by the station's owner Saul Frischling of Pittsburgh, and both top 40 stations were merged at 106.5, taking personalities from both stations.
+On August 2, 1989, the station was sold once again.
+The new owners flipped the station to Top 40 as "Hot 97" with the call letters KHTK.
+The Top 40 format ended when then-rival WKBQ was briefly under lease by the station's owner Saul Frischling of Pittsburgh.
+Both top 40 stations were merged at 106.5, with DJs from both stations moving to the new outlet.